urpedersen/URPTools/mbar/readme.md

 xmgrace log_probability.dat.
 ```
 The output has more information on usage of the program.
 Set --verbose=5 or --verbose=0 to hide some or all of this information.
 Warnings outputs lists parameters that are set to default values by the program.

+#### Rerun
+The program can read a free_energies.dat to continue a computation.
+A backup restart_free_energies.dat is written while the program is running.
+All umbrella free energies are set to zero if the free_energies.dat is not provided.

 #### Mulitdimentional umbrella sampling
 The program can be used for multidimentional along several ordeparamenters:  U_u = 0.5*\kappa_0 (Q_0-a_0)^2 + 0.5*\kappa_1 (Q_1-a_1)^2 + ...